flochaz/cdk-deployer/README.md

 );
 ```

-For more details about the CDKDeployer API check [API.md](./API.md)
+For more details about the CDKStandaloneDeployer API check [API.md](./API.md)

 ## The CLI